TongxiaoWang/FS_IVR/README.md

 		chmod 775 *
 		./src

-Notice : When you run it you must edit ivr.xml file first,In this file you can edit your call flow with *Prompt*,*Grammar* and *Node*.
+Notice : When you run it you must edit ivr.xml file first,In this file you can edit your own call flow with *Prompt*,*Grammar* and *Node*.

 On other Platform you must recompile and then run it.